 The Student Health Center provides medical care to members of the University community.
 Information shared with Health Center staff, including information pertaining to sexual assault or other misconduct, is confidential.
-To contact the Student Health Center between 8:00 a.m. and 5:00 p.m. on Monday through Friday, call 662-254-3331.
+To contact the Student Health Center between 8:00 a.m. and 5:00 p.m., Monday through Thursday, and 8:00 a.m. until noon on Friday, call 662-644-4865.
 For after-hours medical advice, and for medical emergencies, call 911.